kmanuel/askerval/README.md

 # askerval

-Application prompts you with a question in a set interval and records the answers and screenshots.
+Application that prompts you with a question in a set interval and records the answers and screenshots.

 ## Setup